okogosov/PPL/README.md

 What's new in version 2.0.7 (added 26/10/2023)

 - added encapsulation structure to structure
-- fixed bugs and added explanation to tutorial
+- fixed bugs and added explanation in tutorial
 - added command  'type'

 What's new